GreenDelta/usio/README.md

 -------------
 By default the BEA make and use tables _after redefinition_ are taken to calculate the direct requirement matrix but the script also works with the tables before redefinitions (which are also included in the data folder).

-The requirements tables are created as described in
-.
-The `iodb` module currently contains a function for creating a direct requirements coefficient matrix from raw use and make tables in the CSV matrix format as described above:
+The creation of the direct requirements matrix can be configured to apply scrap adjustments and remove value added sectors or not:

+    # no scrap adjustments and removal of value added sectors
     import iodb
     iodb.create_drc_matrix(make_csv_file, use_csv_file, dr_csv_file)

-This function optionally takes a name of a sector for scrap adjustments and a list of value added sectors:
+    # now with scrap adjustments and removal of value added sectors
     iodb.create_drc_matrix(make_csv_file, use_csv_file, drc_csv_file,
                            scrap='Scrap', value_added=['VA1', 'VA2'])

-As a result of this function call the direct requirements coefficients are written to the `drc_csv_file`.
-This file can then be used to calculate the total requirement table:
+Additionally, the different build steps are independent from each other and consume and produce simple data formats.
+Thus, it should be possible to update the data sources (e.g. use the BEA 2007 statistics) without much effort.

 The CSV matrix format